Quezler/glutenfree/mods/se-energy-beam-emitter-screensaver/README.md

 Thumbnail originates from the https://t.me/addstickers/Skavenzepto sticker pack on telegram.

 Future version: perhaps just teleporting the remote view around each tick for each charting and no need for double clicking.

+(and there will probably be issue reports that when the beam teleports far away that the link breaks, i'll fix the bugs as they'll come)